Serru/MultiCobot-UR10-Gripper/doc/setup-doc/ENG/install-ROS.md

 sudo apt-get install ros-kinetic-$(dependency_name)
 ```

-If the dependency is *moveit_ros_planning*, then *dependencia_name* is *moveit-ros-planning*, this pattern is followed to install all dependencies, for the previous example it would be:
+If the dependency is *moveit_ros_planning*, then *dependency_name* is *moveit-ros-planning*, this pattern is followed to install all dependencies, for the previous example it would be:

 ```bash
 sudo apt-get install ros-kinetic-moveit-ros-planning